A young girl sits at a classroom desk with her hand raised.

 Wellbeing in Education in Childhood and Adolescence

-The Wellbeing Research Centre serves as an academic partner to the IBO in studying the wellbeing of children and young people in education.
+The Wellbeing Research Centre serves as an academic partner to the IB in studying the wellbeing of children and young people in education.
 Our work emphasises that there is value in using school time, money, and resources to improve pupil wellbeing.

 Crucially, there is seemingly no trade-off to make between wellbeing and academic performance.